trapexit/mergerfs/mkdocs/docs/tooling.md

 [moveonenospc](config/moveonenospc.md), will no longer work.

-Also, understand that this will only work on dynamically linked software (a that dynamically linked with the same general libc version as the software being used with it.)
+Also, understand that this will only work on dynamically linked software (that is dynamically linked with the same general libc version as the software being used with it.)
 Anything statically compiled will not work.
 Many GoLang and Rust apps are statically compiled.